Formality properties of finitely generated groups and Lie algebras: Torsion-free nilpotent groups

 \section{Torsion-free nilpotent groups}

-In this section we study the graded and filtered formality properties of a well-known class of groups: that of finitely generated, torsion-free nilpotent groups.
+In this section we study the graded-formality and filtered-formality properties of a well-known class of groups: that of finitely generated, torsion-free nilpotent groups.
 In the process, we prove Theorem \ref{thm:nilp intro} from the Introduction.